felixv99/weatherapp/README.md

 # Weather App

 App that shows information about current weather for any city.
-When signed in, the app allows saving users favorite cities, giving easier way to access favorite cities.
+When signed in, the app allows saving favorite cities, and easy access to them via menu

 ![alt text](https://github.com/felixv99/weatherapp/blob/master/preview.png "Weather app preview")